ChameleonCloud/docs/source/getting-started-edge/index.rst

 Can I use a private image from DockerHub?
 -----------------------------------------
-We do not support pulling from private docker registries, but you can use Glance to do this, which is the image service used for Chameleon's baremetal and KVM sites.
+We do not support pulling from private Docker registries, but you can use Glance to do this, which is the image service used for Chameleon's baremetal and KVM sites.
 Run a command: